What is ERP ???

-ERP software allows organizations and individuals to schedule and handle appointments, bookings, calendar systems, HR information and other related data.
+ERP software allows organizations and individuals to schedule and handle appointments, bookings, calendar systems, HR information, and other related data.
 With the help of this type of software, the work becomes more effective as most parts of the business will be automated and will work in the background while you can get on with other tasks.

 3. Integrate data :

-One of the advantages of an ERP system is that it has a shared database which permits different divisions of your organization to access the same information.
+One of the advantages of an ERP system is that it has a shared database that permits different divisions of your organization to access the same information.
 This means members of your Human resources and sales team can access the same data for a specific client for their reporting, while an inventory management team member can see sales data to determine how much stock is required for the next orders.
-It can also synchronise reporting and automation.
-This means different teams within your business at the same time can maintain separate databases and can shift to using one centralised program information.
+It can also synchronize reporting and automation.
+This means different teams within your business at the same time can maintain separate databases and can shift to using one centralized program information.
 For example, sales and marketing figures can automatically flow into financial reports without any need to enter the same data.

 4. Decrease Costs:

-One of the benefits of ERP solutions is that it reduces the costs of your business without compromising with the functioning.
-The accuracy helps in reducing operational cost whereas the automation decreases administrative cost.
+One of the benefits of ERP solutions is that it reduces the costs of your business without compromising on functioning.
+The accuracy helps in reducing operational cost whereas automation decreases administrative cost.
 One of the reasons behind it is because it allows employees to better manage operations and that prevents delays which allow users to make fast, and more informed decisions.
 Decreased costs bring higher profits, and once business owners understand the areas where they’re saving money, they can determine all other cost-saving opportunities in the business, too.